Public Gateways - Concepts

 Public Gateway

-Public Gateways sit at the border of Private Networks and provide extra functionality.
-They provide services to automate the allocation of private IP addresses (DHCP), and deal with traffic entering and exiting the network (NAT).
+Public Gateways sit at the border of Private Networks and provide a secure point of entry from the public internet to your infrastructure.
+They also offer extra functionality, including NAT and SSH bastion.
 You can add a Public Gateway to each of your Private Networks.

 Public IP address

-Public IP addresses identify devices on the Internet.
+Public IP addresses identify devices on the internet.
 You can enter the public IP address of an Instance into any browser connected to the Internet, and access content being served from that Instance.
-You can think of public IP addresses like postal addresses for buildings - they are unique, and tell the routers directing traffic through the Internet where to find a particular server.
+Public IP addresses are like postal addresses for buildings - they are unique, and tell the routers directing traffic through the internet where to find a particular server.

 Region and Availability Zone